AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Assets_API.md

 #### Request body
-An `asset` object.
+An `asset` object

 #### Example request body
-NOTE: To create an asset with a specific ID, use the API route with id.
+NOTE: To create an asset with a specific ID, use the API route with ID.
 If this is used, you must specify a matching ID field for the asset object in the JSON object below.
 [Can you explain this?]
-[QUESTION: Can you creat an asset without specifying an ID?
+[QUESTION: Can you create an asset without specifying an ID?
 Why would you want to specify an ID?]

 ```json
 {
     "Name": "HeaterOnFirstFloor",